markomanninen/hyml/doc/index.rst

 This makes parenthesized notation less verbose, it tends to save some space.
 Drawback is of cource the fact that in a large code block there will be a lot of ending parentheses.
 This will make the famous LISP acronym expanded: Lots of Irritating Superfluous Parentheses.

 Lisp is also known as "a code is data, data is a code" -paradigm.
-This is perfectly visible on the HyML implementation I'm going to dive next.
+This is perfectly visible on the HyML implementation I'm going give some sights now.

 ;Static file generation